Pleading guilty to a driving offence at court

 This is an overview of the procedure of a guilty plea in the Magistrates’ Court.

-The legal adviser asks you as the defendant to confirm your name, date of birth, address and nationality.
+The legal adviser asks you as the defendant to confirm your name, date of birth and address.
 They also read the charge to you and you enter your plea of guilty or not guilty.

 The prosecutor will give the court a summary of the circumstances of the offence.
 They may say some things that you disagree with, but you should not interrupt them.
 Your solicitor will get the opportunity to address those points later when they put forward mitigation.
 The prosecutor may refer to the Sentencing Guidelines and will also ask for a contribution to the cost of bringing the case.